microsoft/BCTech/samples/AppInsights/faq-for-bots.md

 Under the "Add new" tab, type "kqlmagic" and click Install (we generally recommend people to install non “dev” version of Kqlmagic)

 For some users, the KQL Magic installation fails with an error.
-Please try these two steps

-Step 1:
-import sys
-!{sys.executable} -m pip install --upgrade pip

-Step 2:
-import sys
-!{sys.executable} -m pip install Kqlmagic --no-cache-dir --upgrade

-in a Python code cell (just create a new notebook and change to the Python Kernel).
+The Troubleshooting FAQ have solutions for this (see link below).

 Please visit the [Troubleshooting FAQ](https://github.com/microsoft/BCTech/tree/master/samples/AppInsights/TroubleShootingGuides) for more frequently asked questions about using jupyter notebook troubleshooting guides.